Mission 25 · Stage 3

 int score = 0;

-score starts at 0 — an int that grows each time you press the button.
+score starts at 0 — a box that grows by 1 each time you press the button.

 pinMode(BUTTON_PIN, INPUT_PULLUP);